 The final two boxes dictate the second value we're checking in our condition.
 We want to check the Shipping State against the Fixed Value 'California', so Fixed Value is correct for the fourth dropdown.
 Lastly, we can enter California in the final box to complete our condition.

 Now, in rows two and three, we want to set the Location we use when the condition is true, and the condition to use when it's false.
 You'll see the first dropdown is already set to Fixed Value.
 This is correct, as we want to set a fixed location whenever the condition is true.
 In the second box, you'll either see a dropdown or a text box, depending on whether your location data is loaded into FarApp or not.
-If your location data is not loaded, you can retrieve it by pressing the Reload NetSuite List Values button.
+If your location data is not loaded, you can retrieve it by pressing the Reload NetSuite List button (save and close the current pop-up window to access it).
 Select or enter a location to use here; in our example, we use Location 12.

 Lastly, we select a Location to use when the condition is false.
 Again, the type is Fixed Value, and you can select any other Location arbitrarily; we use Location 2.